GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 apply when one (or more) of the following conditions are met:

 #.
 If you want the color of each symbol to be determined individually,
-   supply a CPT file with the **-C** option and let the 3rd data column contain the *z*-values to be used with the CPT file.
+   supply a CPT with the **-C** option and let the 3rd data column contain the *z*-values to be used with the CPT.

 #.
 If you want the size of each symbol to be determined individually,
    append the size in a separate column.